ggerganov/ggml/docs/gguf.md

   - `gpt2`: GPT-2 / GPT-NeoX style BPE (tokens extracted from HF `tokenizer.json`)
   - `rwkv`: RWKV tokenizer
 - `tokenizer.ggml.tokens: array[string]`: A list of tokens indexed by the token ID used by the model.
-- `tokenizer.ggml.scores: array[f32]`: If present, the score/probability of each token.
+- `tokenizer.ggml.scores: array[float32]`: If present, the score/probability of each token.
 If not present, all tokens are assumed to have equal probability.
 Must be the same length as `tokens`.
 - `tokenizer.ggml.merges: array[string]`: If present, the merges of the tokenizer.
 If not present, the tokens are assumed to be atomic.
+- `tokenizer.ggml.added_tokens: array[string]`: If present, tokens that were added after training.

+##### Special tokens

-- `tokenizer.ggml.bos_token_id: u32`: Beginning of sequence marker
+- `tokenizer.ggml.bos_token_id: uint32`: Beginning of sequence marker
-- `tokenizer.ggml.eos_token_id: u32`: End of sequence marker
+- `tokenizer.ggml.eos_token_id: uint32`: End of sequence marker
-- `tokenizer.ggml.unknown_token_id: u32`: Unknown token
+- `tokenizer.ggml.unknown_token_id: uint32`: Unknown token
-- `tokenizer.ggml.separator_token_id: u32`: Separator token
+- `tokenizer.ggml.separator_token_id: uint32`: Separator token
-- `tokenizer.ggml.padding_token_id: u32`: Padding token
+- `tokenizer.ggml.padding_token_id: uint32`: Padding token

 #### Hugging Face